 Not sure how much you could borrow for a mortgage, or how much your monthly mortgage repayments are going to be?
 Our quick and easy-to-use mortgage calculator is here to help.

-Once our mortgage calculator gives you an idea of what you can borrow and what your mortgage repayments might look like, our expert advisers can help you decide which mortgage deal suits your needs best and can support you throughout the mortgage application process.
+Once our mortgage calculator gives you an idea of what you can borrow and what your mortgage repayments might look like you'll be able to see what mortgage deals suit your needs best.

-The L&C mortgage calculator helps you figure out how much you can borrow for a mortgage based on your income.
+The L&C mortgage calculator helps you figure out how much you could borrow for a mortgage based on your income.

 If you’re a first time buyer, then our mortgage calculator can help you get started.
 These mortgage calculators will give you a good idea of borrowing amounts and costs.
 If you have any questions, contact one of our expert mortgage advisers to get a complete picture of where you stand and what to do next.

-Our mortgage calculator can show you how much your mortgage repayments will be each month based on the amount you want to borrow, the interest rate, and the number of years you’ll be paying back the mortgage.
-This means you get a clear idea of your monthly payments and helps you check if your mortgage is affordable.
+Our mortgage repayment calculator can show you how much your mortgage payments will be each month.
+We base it on the amount you want to borrow, the interest rate, and the number of years you’ll be paying back the mortgage which helps you check if your mortgage is affordable.

 To calculate your monthly payments, simply adjust these three details in the mortgage calculator: